guillemch/bikes/README.md

 # Bikes

-Fun little projected I created to familiarize myself with the __Lumen framework__.
+Fun little project I created to familiarize myself with the __Lumen framework__.
 It's a simple API that checks the current status of a __Valenbisi__ bike rental station, although other services could be added.
 It can be combined with __IFTT__ to receive notifications when you enter or exit a location or at specific times of the day.